Battle of Brawner’s Farm Summary

 Poor communications, created by serious injuries to two of Jackson’s three divisional commanders, hindered the Confederate general’s efforts to bring up more troops.
 A Union musket round shattered Major General Richard Ewell’s kneecap, causing doctors later to amputate his leg.
 Union soldiers shot Brigadier General William B. Taliaferro (pronounced ‘Tolliver’) three times during the battle, limiting his effectiveness.

-For over two hours, stubborn Rebs and Yanks poured hot lead into their enemies no farther than 30 to 100 yards apart.
+For over two hours, stubborn Confederates and Federals fired at each other, often no farther than 30 to 100 yards apart.
 Even the onset of nightfall did not end the carnage.
 Unable to see their foes, dogged soldiers on both sides continued to fire at each other’s musket flashes in the dark.
 Eventually, the plaintive cries of the wounded replaced the roar of musketry, and soldiers from each side eerily crept forward with lamps to gather their dead and wounded.

 Battle of Brawners’ Farm Significance